v4n6/itectl/README.md

   `down`.
 The default is the configured value or `right` if the value is not configured.

-- `--color-num` - number of the predefined color of the keyboard backlight effect; no color: `0`; random color: `8`; customizable
+- `--color-num` - number of the predefined color used in the keyboard backlight mode; no color: `0`; random color: `8`; customizable
   colors: `1`-`7`.
-The default is the configured value or `8` if the value is not configured.
+The default is the configured value or `8`(random color) if the value is not configured.

-- `--reactive` - if specified, the keyboard backlight effect will respond to keypresses.
+- `--reactive` - if specified, the keyboard backlight effect will respond to key-presses.
 Defaults to the configured value, or `false` if no value is configured.

-- `--reset` - if specified, custom predefined keyboard backlight colors will be reset to the corresponding configured values or default values if not configured.
-Default custom predefined colors are
+- `--reset` - if specified, the customizable predefined colors will be reset to their corresponding configured/default values before setting the keyboard backlight controller to a mode.
+Defaults to the configured value, or `false` if no value is configured.
+The customizable predefined color values default to the configured colors or the following

   1. `#FFFFFF`
   1. `#FF0000`